HJimmyK/MY-NOTE/README.md

 ### note
 1. _obsidian file is my .obsidian file in Obsidian.
 2. You are strongly recommended to use Obsidian to read my notes for a reading experience that is closer to mine.
 My obsidian styles are all in the _obsidian folder, as emphasized in the first point.
+3. The appendix may include everything you need.